 Currently, Japan does not grant separate approvals for importation (e.g., for food, feed and industrial use) and for intentional release into the environment (e.g., planting as a commercial crop).
 As a result, seed companies must conduct a field test in an isolated plot on domestic soil - a so-called 'Stage 3 Field Trial' (S3-FT).
-S3-FT is required for each biotech event, regardless of the fact that they will not be commercially grown in Japan.
+A S3-FT is required for each biotech event, regardless of the fact that they will not be commercially grown in Japan.
 Within the commercial industry, this policy is widely viewed as unnecessary to protect Japanese biodiversity.
 It is also considered to be a costly aspect of Japan's regulatory system for biotech providers in terms of time, intellectual resources, and finances.
 Another aspect for S3-FT is that the availability of resources, i.e., isolated field plots, is extremely limited.
 All major technology providers either own their own fields for S3-FT, have secured long-term leases on land.
 Japanese regulation requires detailed specification of the 'isolated field' for the trial, and constantly monitors the management of the Stage 3 Trial.
 Therefore, only limited technology providers can afford to use such facilities, and this requirement clearly creates a barrier to entry into this market for many agricultural biotechnology providers.
-International standard-setting bodies for agricultural biotechnology providers.
+International standard-setting bodies for agricultural biotechnology generally do not consider domestic field trials as a necessary step for food safety or environmental risk assessment.
+So far there are only two countries, Japan and China, who require domestic field trials for biotech crops intended for import.
+Ironically the EU, which many in Japan consider to be a model for biotech risk assessment, does not require domestic field trials for import approvals of biotech crops